TOTALTECH-CONSULTING/TotalTech-Constuling-Website/src/content/blog/the-4-phases-of-the-presales-deal-life-cycle-engage-evaluate-envision-ensure.md

 ### **What’s Involved?**

 The **Ensure** phase is the final step in the presales deal life cycle, where SE's  work to close the deal.
 This phase involves addressing any remaining objections, particularly competitive ones, reinforcing the value of the solution, and ensuring the prospect feels confident in their decision to move forward.
-During this phase, presales teams may provide final **demonstrations**, share **case studies** or **testimonials**, and clarify any technical or business-related concerns the prospect may have.
+During this phase, SE's may provide final **demonstrations**, share **case studies** or **testimonials**, and clarify any technical or business-related concerns the prospect may have.
 The goal is to remove any lingering doubts, solidify the solution’s benefits, and ensure that the prospect is ready to commit.

 In addition to handling objections, SE's will  also work closely with the sales team to finalize pricing, terms, and implementation details, making sure everything is aligned before closing the deal.